xiaofanc/udacity/nd027-data_engineer/Main_Class/Data_Warehouses/Project_1_Data_Warehouse/README.md

 Using the song and log datasets(json), you'll need to create a star schema optimized for queries on song play analysis.
 This includes the following tables.

 ### Fact Table
-1.**songplays** - records in log data associated with song plays i.e. records with page NextSong (songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent)
+1. **songplays** - records in log data associated with song plays i.e. records with page NextSong (songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent)
 ### Dimension Tables
-2.**users** - users in the app (user_id, first_name, last_name, gender, level)
+2. **users** - users in the app (user_id, first_name, last_name, gender, level)
-3.**songs** - songs in music database (song_id, title, artist_id, year, duration)
+3. **songs** - songs in music database (song_id, title, artist_id, year, duration)
-4.**artists** - artists in music database (artist_id, name, location, latitude, longitude)
+4. **artists** - artists in music database (artist_id, name, location, latitude, longitude)
 5.**time** - timestamps of records in songplays broken down into specific units (start_time, hour, day, week, month, year, weekday)

 ## Project Template
-1.**create_table.py** is where you'll create your fact and dimension tables and staging tables for the star schema in Redshift.
+1. **create_table.py** is where you'll create your fact and dimension tables and staging tables for the star schema in Redshift.
-2.**etl.py** is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+2. **etl.py** is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
-3.**sql_queries.py** is where you'll define you SQL statements, which will be imported into the two other files above.
+3. **sql_queries.py** is where you'll define you SQL statements, which will be imported into the two other files above.
-4.**create_redshift_cluster.ipynb** is where you'll create redshift cluster and create an IAM role that has read access to S3.
+4. **create_redshift_cluster.ipynb** is where you'll create redshift cluster and create an IAM role that has read access to S3.
-5.**analytics.ipynb** to check the tables.
+5. **analytics.ipynb** to check the tables.
-6.**analytics.py** another way to check the tables.
+6. **analytics.py** another way to check the tables.
-7.**README.md** is where you'll provide discussion on your process and decisions for this ETL pipeline.
+7. **README.md** is where you'll provide discussion on your process and decisions for this ETL pipeline.

 ## Project Steps
 ### Create Tables